-I am a wife, a mother, and a Christian Pre-K Teacher.
-Besides spending time with my family, I enjoy creating new lessons for TpT, scrapbooking and quilting.
-Feel free to contact me with questions or requests at: email@example.com
+I am a wife, a mother to 2 boys, and a Christian Kindergarten Teacher.
+Besides spending time with my family, I enjoy sewing, scrapbooking, quilting and creating innovative, hands on lessons for my students.

 5 Top Tips for Kinesthetic Learners and kiddos who have the wiggles!

 Here is a picture of my little 5 year old, Collin, he is definatly a wiggler and a kinesthetic learner.
 This is how he likes to stand when we go over flash cards and when he watches TV!